tatmanblue/Arcus/docs/V2_Plan.md

 1. Stream file between CLI and service instead of service copying file directly ___Done___
 2. Support for cloud.
 S3 storage, that kind of thing
 3. Service adds checks for integrity
 4. Service encodes or encrypts files
-5. 5.
-Error handling on both the service and cli
+5. Error handling on both the service and cli
-4. Review PRs and add technical updates like error handling
+6. Review PRs and add technical updates like error handling
-5. Add configuration
+7. Add configuration management

 ## Support for the Cloud.